pypancsv/pypancsv/docs/quickexamples/index.md

 If the file has a "First" and a "Last" column, it's a candidate for concatenation.

-We pre-process a bit to also accept "FirstName," "First Name," "LastName," and "Last Name."  _(Note that the pre-processing shown isn't terribly robust in case of a file that has both "First Name" and "First.")_
+* We pre-process a bit to also accept "FirstName," "First Name," "LastName," and "Last Name."<br/>_(Note that the pre-processing shown isn't terribly robust in case of a file that has both "First Name" and "First.")_

 If the CSV file is a candidate for concatenation, we strip it down to just its "First" and "Last" columns, then add a third "SourceFile" column.